Gravitational focusing

-The concept of gravitational focusing describes how the gravitational attraction between two particles increases the probability that they will collide.
-Without gravitational force, the likelihood of a collision would depend on the cross-sectional area of the two particles.
-However, the presence of gravity can cause particles that would have otherwise missed each other to be drawn together, effectively increasing the size of their cross-sectional area.
+The concept of gravitational focusing describes how the gravitational attraction between two objects increases the probability that they will collide.
+Without gravitational force, the likelihood of a collision would depend on the cross-sectional area of the two objects.
+However, the presence of gravity can cause objects that would have otherwise missed each other to be drawn together, effectively increasing the size of their cross-sectional area.